JaideepPrasad/Data-Science/Machine Learning/Classifier/README.md

 ## Project Goal

-A bank has apporched us and asked us if we could automate the screening process for loan applications.
+A bank has approached us and asked us if we could automate the screening process for loan applications.
 Our goal here is to create a classifier to accurately determine who should get a loan or not.

 ## Dataset